Last updated - March 23, 2018

 Add roles and capabilities

-This is one of the most obvious improvement that you can make to user management in WordPress.
+This is one of the most obvious improvements that you can make to user management in WordPress.
 There are numerous plugins to help you with this feature.
 You will be able to freely create user roles, along with customizing the capabilities of existing roles.
 Here is a bunch of plugins for you to choose from:

 Efficient management of user accounts in multiple site